build-on-aws/content/posts/well-arch-chatbot/index.md

 ## Data Collection

-I started by using `Selenium` and `BeautifulSoup` to scrape the HTML page of the Well-Architected Framework, and stored all the text on each page into a CSV.
-I also extracted the title and URL for each page so they can be referenced later.
+I started by using `Selenium` and `BeautifulSoup` to methodically scrape content from the entire [Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) page.
+To ensure comprehensive data extraction, I meticulously examined every section on the main page, as well as followed and scraped all associated links found in the sidebar.
+As a result, I captured the complete content and compiled it into a CSV file, along with the corresponding titles and URLs for easy reference and citation.

 Here is some of the code used to gather data for each page.